-- 16. NewGen relied upon an hourly dispatch model provided by ACES Power LLC.
-Using this forecast, assumptions pertaining to the dispatch of LUS' generating units and Rodemacher Unit 2 were developed.
-The model projected MISO market purchases, MISO market sales, fuel costs associated with Rodemacher Unit 2, Hargis-Hébert Plant, and T. J. Labbé Plant.
-The structure of LUS' electric rates enable the direct pass through of MISO power supply costs, fuel costs, certain LPPA costs, environmental, and other eligible costs directly to customers. - 17.
+- 16. NewGen relied upon the Integrated Resource Plan (IRP) draft results provided by Burns & McDonnell.
+The IRP projected the dispatch of LUS' existing generating units, Rodemacher Unit 2 and a proposed combustion turbine.
+The IRP provided MISO market purchases, MISO market sales, and fuel costs for the LUS and LPPA power plants.
+Per the IRP, Rodemacher Unit 2 is projected to retire at the end of 2027 and a simple cycle natural gas turbine, F Class will replace the capacity.
+The IRP also included a solar purchased power agreement for years 2021 through 2029.
+The projections assume that LUS continues to pay the LPPA debt service even though the plant retires. - 17.
+The structure of LUS' electric rates enable the direct pass through of MISO power supply costs, fuel costs, certain LPPA costs, environmental, purchased power contract costs and other eligible costs directly to customers. - 18.
 Future costs associated with emissions or potential environmental compliance have not been included in the projected operating results.
 The implementation and financial impacts of the CPP are evolving and currently unknown.
 The Projected Period does not include any capital or debt associated with compliance with the CPP.
-All operating expenses associated with environmental compliance are included in the FC and passed through to customers. - 18.
-NewGen relied upon the most recent semiannual Blue Chip Economic Indicator projection of gross domestic product (GDP), dated March 2019.
+All operating expenses associated with environmental compliance are included in the FC and passed through to customers. - 19.
+NewGen relied upon the most recent semiannual Blue Chip Economic Indicator projection of gross domestic product (GDP), dated March 2020.
 The GDP was used to escalate O&M expenses and capital.
-Per the Blue Chip forecast, the annual GDP is projected to be 2.1 % over the Projected Period. - 19.
-NewGen relied upon the March 2019 Blue Chip Economic Indicator Report projection of the 3-month Treasury Bill for short term and long term investments. - 20.
-Projected interest costs associated with future Utilities System bonds were assumed to vary from 4.0 to 5.0 %.
+Per the Blue Chip forecast, the annual GDP is projected to be 2.1 % over the Projected Period. - 20.
+Projected interest costs associated with future Utilities System bonds were assumed to be 4.6 %.
 NewGen assumed that future bond terms will be 25 years with level annual debt service.
+The interest was capitalized for the first three years.